Skye-XD/desktop-icons-ng/widgets/Widget_API.md

 - Layout-affecting changes such as `width`, `height`, `top`, `left`, or repeated DOM reflow are more likely to cost CPU.
 - WebGL is available for widgets that need it, but it is not required for the common animated-CSS path.

 For simple progress indicators or subtle motion, prefer transform-based rendering over width changes when possible.
-That keeps the widget more compositable and usually lowers CPU pressure in the host/WebKit process tree.
+That keeps the widget more compositable and usually lowers CPU pressure in the host/WebKit runtime stack.

 WebKit storage/cache paths are created at runtime: